Yuxuan-Wen/Yuxuan-Wen/README.md

 ## 👋 Hello, Welcome to my GitHub Profile
-I am Yuxuan Wen, a bachelor's student majoring in Electrical Engineering
+I am currently seeking/actively applying for a PhD position starting in Fall 2025.

 ## 🎓 Education and Affiliation
 B.Eng in Electrical Engineering – Chongqing University, China, [2020-2025]